Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Not empty: These immunity flags are immune.
 			"Immunity Flags"			""

+			// The ability can only activate in close areas.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (OFF)
+			// Maximum: 99999.0 (Farthest)
+			// --
+			// Keywords:
+			// "disabled"/"false"/"off"/"no" - 0.0 range
+			// "farthest" - 99999.0 range
+			"Close Areas Only"			"150.0"

 			// Use this ability in conjunction with other abilities.
 			// Note: Only use this when "Spawn Type" is set to "4" for the Mutant Tank.
 			// Note: This setting does not affect human-controlled Mutant Tanks unless the "Human Ability" setting is set to "2".